 A Pap test can detect abnormal cells in the cervix, including cancer cells and cells that show changes that increase the risk of cervical cancer.

 - HPV DNA test.
 The HPV DNA test involves testing cells collected from the cervix for infection with any of the types of HPV that are most likely to lead to cervical cancer.
-This test may be an option for women age 30 and older, or for younger women with an abnormal Pap test.

 If cervical cancer is suspected, your doctor is likely to start with a thorough examination of your cervix.
 A special magnifying instrument (colposcope) is used to check for abnormal cells.